Now Hiring for Academic Year 2018-19

 Job end date: May 31, 2019 (contract for excellent tutors may be renewed for future years)

 We are currently accepting applications for one full-time tutor and/or up to three part-time tutors for the 2018-19 school year.
-We will consider applicants with at least a Bachelor's Degree in a math- or science-related field (current undergraduates who have demonstrated their reliability and commitment through previous employment, education, and volunteering experience may be considered as well.)
-Special consideration will be given to applicants with a teaching certificate and/or significant tutoring experience, but if you have the drive and dedication to be a successful tutor, we can train you even if you have little teaching or tutoring experience (some of our best tutors had little tutoring experience before working with us!)
+We will consider applicants with a strong background in math and/or science, preferably with a minimum of a Bachelor's Degree in a math- or science-related field (current undergraduates who have demonstrated their reliability and commitment through previous employment, education, and volunteering experience may be considered as well.)
+Special consideration will be given to applicants with a teaching certificate and/or significant tutoring experience, but if you have the drive and dedication to be a successful tutor, we will train you (some of our best tutors had little tutoring experience before working with us!)

 It is expected that all candidates will be ready to tutor all levels of high school math (through and including calculus I), chemistry, and physics.
-This position includes a range of 12-15 tutoring hours per week (part-time position.)
 Tutors typically help students with homework, test prep, study skills, and related school work.
 New hires complete 2 weeks of paid training before they begin working with students.

 Full-time tutor schedule for August 2018-May 2019: